iceexplorer/kubernetes/setup/setup_guides/setup_guide_master.md

 To become "super root", do this;

-Open a terminal window and print
+Open a terminal window and type;

 $ su -